frequently asked questions:

 What options do you have for framing prints?

 Our premium photographic prints are available matted + framed or unframed.
 The frames are made out of wood in the following color options: white, black, natural and dark walnut with white mats.
-All frames are assembled using acid-free materials.
+All frames are assembled using acid-free materials and come with hanging hardware.

 What is a Bamboo Gallery Panel?